 Check your soldering iron to be sure the tip is in good condition.
 The tip should be the small conical tip type and must be clean.
 If you can't remember when you last replaced the tip, now would be a good time to do so.

 All parts should be mounted as nearly flush to the board surface as practical without stressing the lead.
+It's usually easiest to install the flattest parts first.

 Parts Inventory